courselabs/project-cicd/README.md

 ## Part 2 - Application Modelling

 We've made a good start - all the components are packaged into container images now.
 Your job is to get it running in Docker Compose so Widgetario can see how it works in a test environment.
+You should be able to run the app with a simple command and browse to the site on your local machine.

-It's not much to go on, but it has all the information you need for this stage.
+The Compose definition should also include all the build details, so we can build all the images with a single `docker-compose` command.
+Remember the Compose syntax lets you inject environment variables into values (like image names) which will be useful when we build with Jenkins.

 <details>
   <summary>💡 Hints</summary>

-The component names in the diagram are the DNS names the app expects to use.
+The component names in the architecture diagram are the DNS names the app expects to use.
 It can take 30 seconds or so for all the components to be ready, so you may have to refresh a few times before you see the website.

 </details><br/>